 As of 01 March 2012, the ESC no longer applies.
 The new legislation provides that capital treatment is only allowed where total distributions of less than £25,000 are made.
 If distributions of more than £25,000 are made then ALL the distribution is treated as income.
 The decision to follow an informal striking off route will now require a lot more consideration depending on the amounts left to distribute.

 A formal winding up route appears to be the only available solution to shareholders wishing to treat distributions of more than £25,000 as a capital gain.
 To commence an MVL, it will be necessary for the Directors to produce a Statement of Solvency which will include the estimated realisable value of the company's assets; the liabilities; the estimated cost of the Liquidation process; and the expected return to shareholders.

 A Licensed Insolvency Practitioner is required to carry out an MVL and will assist the Directors in producing the Declaration of Solvency; calling the meetings of shareholders; collecting the assets; and distributing them amongst the creditors and shareholders.
 The main benefit of an MVL can be the tax saving.
 A basic example of potential tax savings is shown below:

-It is easy to see in this example that the shareholder saves almost £16,000 of tax.
+It is easy to see in this example that the shareholder saves over £16,000 of tax.

 Apart from the obvious tax savings, an MVL also has the following benefits:

-If you are considering winding up a solvent company which has distributable assets over £25,000, advice should be sought from both a tax specialist and a Licenced Insolvency Practitioner.
+If you are considering winding up a solvent company which has distributable assets over £25,000, advice should be sought from both a tax specialist and a Licensed Insolvency Practitioner.

 *Tax allowances subject to change